The Clear Edge

 • Starting to feel unsustainable

 Delay past your action window: permanent damage to health, relationships, or business becomes likely.
 This isn’t motivation talk.
-This is a medical reality.
+It’s a medical reality.

 Four burnout patterns at $100K+: